 blink blink Creative Circuit Kits

-blink blink is a creative circuit kit-based social venture I cofounded while earning my MFA in Design and Technology at Parsons The New School for Design.
-My team co-designed the educational creative circuits toolkits (LEDs, batteries, sewable electronics!) kits with hundreds of young women (ages 12-16) in order to break through the barriers to science, technology, art, and engineering (STEM).
+blink blink is a circuit kit-based social venture I cofounded while earning my MFA in Design and Technology at Parsons The New School for Design.
+We co-designed the educational circuit toolkits - featuring LEDs, batteries, sewable electronics - with hundreds of girls (ages 12-16) to break through the barriers to science, technology, art, and engineering (STEM).

 Motivation: Only 24 percent of the science, technology, engineering, and mathematics (STEM) workforce is comprised of women.
-There are many barriers to these fields, among them are access to materials, experience with electronics, positive reinforcement and community support, time to explore electronics in a safe space, and lack of role models. blink blink was designed to address each of those barriers.
+There are many barriers to these fields, among them are access to materials, experience with electronics, positive reinforcement, welcoming spaces to explore electronics, and a lack of role models. blink blink was designed to address each of those barriers.

 Winner of the New Challenge Grant